Welcome to the “StudienLernWerkstatt”

 You are keen to make a successful start to your studies and meet other students quickly?!
 Here are the right offers for you: Thanks to our group programmes with a fun factor, procrastination, tight learning schedules or a lack of structure will soon be a thing of the past!
 During the transition from school to university, we provide you with plenty of inspiration to help you quickly find your own best study rhythm.
 Please drop by.

-Also in the winter semester 2024 Ulm University offers students this platform to support and guide all new students in their personal and professional development right from the start of their studies..
+Every Semester Ulm University offers students this platform to support and guide all new students in their personal and professional development right from the start of their studies.
 Alongside the traditional programme content, you will find numerous support offers that build a valuable bridge between school and university, especially in the introductory phase, and ensure a successful start to your studies.

 The following offers are available to students in their first semesters.
 However, higher semesters, master's students or doctoral candidates can also enquire about available places and take part if interested.